Darko Miličić: Orlando Magic (2006–2007)

-On February 15, 2006, just prior to the NBA's All-Star break, Miličić was traded, along with point guard Carlos Arroyo, to the Orlando Magic for Kelvin Cato and a first-round pick in the 2007 NBA draft (Rodney Stuckey).
+On February 15, 2006, just prior to the NBA's All-Star weekend, Miličić was traded, along with point guard Carlos Arroyo, to the Orlando Magic for Kelvin Cato and a first-round pick in the 2007 NBA draft (Rodney Stuckey).

-During a game against the New York Knicks he played 32 minutes and finished with 13 points and seven rebounds.
-The 13 points and 32 minutes were season highs, and he led the Magic in minutes for that game.
+During a game against the New York Knicks, Miličić played 32 minutes and finished with 13 points and seven rebounds, which were season highs for him, while leading the Magic in minutes for that game.
 Miličić averaged 2.4 blocks per game in his first 20 games as a member of the Magic.
-In the 2006–07 playoffs, he increased his scoring by four points per game to 12.3 on 58.8% shooting.
-When his rookie contract expired in the 2007 offseason, Orlando made him a qualifying offer; on July 3, 2007, however, the team withdrew that offer and made Milicic an unrestricted free agent.
+In round 1 of the 2007 playoffs, Orlando faced off against Miličić's old team, the Detroit Pistons, who swept Orlando in four games.
+During the series, Miličić increased his scoring to 12.3 on 58.8% shooting.
+When his rookie contract expired in the 2007 offseason, Orlando made him a qualifying offer; on July 3, 2007, however, the team withdrew that offer and made Miličić an unrestricted free agent.

 Memphis Grizzlies (2007–2009)

 On July 12, 2007, the first day of free agency, Miličić was signed by the Memphis Grizzlies to a three-year, $21 million contract.
 Miličić hurt his Achilles tendon practicing with the Serbian national team in the 2008 offseason but was available to start at the beginning of the season.
 Miličić began the 2008–09 season starting at power forward but, due to poor play, was moved to the bench.
 Miličić regained his starting job as his play steadily improved in early December 2008.
-Miličić's progress was set back by an injury on December 26, 2008 against the Indiana Pacers when he broke a knuckle on his right hand during the game.
+Miličić's progress was set back by an injury on December 26, 2008, against the Indiana Pacers when he broke a knuckle on his right hand during the game.

 Miličić's time with the Grizzlies was one of the low points of his career; he did not want to play for the team, he suffered an injury, and the team was not performing well.
 His wife would recall that he would punch the walls of his house in anger after coming home from games.
 During a game against the Houston Rockets in early December 2008, he even deliberately ripped his jersey in frustration (the jersey was later autographed by him and sold at an auction).

 New York Knicks (2009–2010)

 On June 25, 2009, Miličić was traded to the New York Knicks for Quentin Richardson and cash considerations.
 On December 17, 2009, Miličić said that he planned to leave the NBA and return to playing basketball in Europe the following season.
+In the eight games Miličić played for the Knicks, he averaged 2 points, 2.3 rebounds, and 0.5 assists.